 World War I was the defining event of the 20th century and spurred the modern study of international politics.
 Alliances arrangements have long been recognized as playing a critical role in the war's onset.
 Moreover, wartime shifting alignments and alliance management influenced the war's duration and eventual outcome.
 A new multi-work project looks at the role of alliances in the war's onset and conduct.

-First, a new book project co-authored with Rosella Capella Zielinski is titled Forged by War: The Great War Origins of Global Economic Governance.
+Second, a new book project co-authored with Rosella Capella Zielinski is titled Grown from War: The Great War Origins of Global Economic Governance.

 This project unpacks the legacy of allied economic cooperation during World War I. Of the various economic resources in need by the allied powers, food supply was deemed critical.
 The strain of war compelled the major allied powers to experiment with various forms of institutionalized food cooperation, including the creation of international organizations possessing supranational authority.
 It was through this experimentation that the allied powers created the "Wheat Executive" in late 1916.
 This body then served as the template for subsequent allied economic organizations, which were then reconstituted at the onset of World War II.
 Following the second World War, these economic institutions served as the blueprints for designing the international institutions that governed the global economy after 1945.
 Hence, the core features of prominent international institutions that operate in the modern global economy -- the European Union, the World Bank and the International Monetary Fund, and even the World Trade Organization -- were first devised during World War I.